 To update your Lifetime E-mail forwarding click on Lifetime E-mail within the "Edit My Profile" portion of the Network section of the site.
 Your student e-mail address will expire within 90 days of graduating, so please update this information as soon as possible.

 As an alumnus/a, you will be invited to a number of alumni events throughout the year and throughout the world.
-To learn more about upcoming events, including listings of alumni club events, please log on to the alumni website and click on the “Details” link found to the left of the event title listed on the Calendar section.
+TTo learn more about upcoming events, including listings of alumni club events, please log on to the alumni website and click on the event title listed on the Event Calendar.

-Remember to also be on the lookout for information on your one-year reunion, which will take place April 11-13, 2014 in New York City!
+Remember to also be on the lookout for information on your one-year reunion, which will take place in April, 2017 in New York City!

 Extra copies of your transcript are available from the University Registrar.
 To receive copies of your transcript please fill out the transcript request form.
 There is no fee for this service; however, if the transcript is needed immediately, alumni must call and pay to have the transcript sent via FedEx.

-For more information, you may contact the Office of the Registrar directly at 212-854-4400.
-(Press "1" to order a transcript or verify degrees.)
+For more information, you may contact the Office of the Registrar directly at 212-854-4400 (Press "2" to order a transcript or verify degrees).